Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-Thus, \cref{alg_simulation_by_machine_from_Hausdorff_reduction} can be executed in \iExponential{k} time as long as the rest of the algorithm's steps are feasible in \iExponential{k} time \Wrt~$\StringLength{w}$.
-There are essentially two kinds of operations performed in the algorithm: string manipulation operations and arithmetic operations.

 The first kind of operations includes steps such as writing the queries on the query tape and checking the answers from the oracle (to find the maximum index at which a sample has received a \yesansw).
 The complexity of these operations is basically related to the sizes of the strings to write and read.
-In a round of queries (\cref{alg_generalized_binary_search_first_parallel_calls,alg_generalized_binary_search_further_parallel_calls}), each query contains the string~$\tilde{w}$ and the index of the sample.
-Remember that~$\tilde{w}$ is of \iExponential{k} size.
-Also the size of the index of the sample is \iExponential{k}, because the biggest index is ${(r(\StringLength{w}) + 1)}^{s(\StringLength{w})}-1$, whose representation size, by Property~\ref*{theo_exp_nexp_containment}.(0), is $O(\iExpPolFunctions{\max \set{0,g-1,h}})$, and hence \iExponential{k}, because by assumption $k \geq 0$ and $\max \set{g,h} \leq k$.
+In a round of queries (\zcref{alg_generalized_binary_search_first_parallel_calls,alg_generalized_binary_search_further_parallel_calls} of \zcref{alg_simulation_by_machine_from_Hausdorff_reduction}), each query contains the string~$\wt{w}$ and the index of the sample.
+Remember that~$\wt{w}$ is of \iExponential{k} size.
+Also the size of the sample index is \iExponential{k}, because the biggest index is ${(r(\StringLength{w}) + 1)}^{s(\StringLength{w})}-1$, whose size, by \zcref{subprop_sizes_rp1_s_rp1TOs}, is \iExponential{k}.
 Therefore, the size of a single query is bounded by a function $a(n) \in O(\iExpPolFunctions{k})$.
-Since the algorithm writes in each round at most $r(n) + 1$ queries, which is $O(\iExpPolFunctions{g})$, the overall size of all the parallel queries submitted in a single round is bounded by $(r(n) + 1) \cdot a(n)$, which is $O(\iExpPolFunctions{k})$ because $k \geq 0$ and $g \leq k$ (see \cref{theo_multiplication_between_iterated_exponentials}).
-Thus, writing the entire set of queries of a round is feasible in \iExponential{k} time.
-Also reading out from the answer tape the answers of the oracle can be carried out in \iExponential{k} time, because on the answer tape there are at most $r(n) + 1$ answers, which are \iExponential{g}{}ly-many and $g \leq k$.
+Since the algorithm writes in each round at most $r(n) + 1$ queries, which is $O(\iExpPolFunctions{g})$, the overall size of all the parallel queries submitted in a single round is bounded by $(r(n) + 1) \cdot a(n)$.
+The latter is $O(\iExpPolFunctions{\max \set{0,g,k}})$ by \zcref{theo_multiplication_between_iterated_exponentials}.3, and so $O(\iExpPolFunctions{k})$ by $k \geq 0$ and $g \leq k$.
+Thus, writing all the queries of a round is feasible in \iExponential{k} time.
+Also reading from tape the oracle answers can be carried out in \iExponential{k} time, because $r(n) + 1$ answers are \iExponential{g}{}ly-many, and $g \leq k$.

-It remains to show that the other kind of operations, namely the arithmetic ones to obtain the indices of the samples, are actually feasible in \iExponential{k} time.
+We now show that the arithmetic operations to obtain the sample indices are feasible in \iExponential{k} time.